How do you come up with a list of just 10 popular Chinese dishes in a country with the diverse tastes and cultures of China?

 Looking for a special kind of wonton?
 Try the chāo shǒu or 'folded arms' wonton from the Sichuan province, so named for the impression it gives of crossed arms, with its corners folded toward its center before cooking.

-No matter where your journey takes you throughout China, you’ll always ample opportunities to savor this popular Chinese morsel.
+No matter where your journey takes you throughout China, you'll always have ample opportunities to savor this popular Chinese morsel.

 A close cousin to the wonton, Chinese dumplings enjoy a history spanning nearly 2000 years.
-Apart from being made famous by dumpling lover, Kung Fu Panda, dumplings truly are one of the most popular Chinese dishes and rightly deserve a spot among the top ten.
+Apart from being made famous by dumpling lovers, Kung Fu Panda, dumplings truly are one of the most popular Chinese dishes and rightly deserve a spot among the top ten.

 Consumed during festivals, particularly the Spring Festival and Winter Solstice, all of China shares in this symbolic delicacy.
 With links to good fortune and good health, we can understand why.
 Variety is key with Chinese dumplings.
 Find them stuffed with sugar, peanut, date or walnut.
 You may find yourself changing flavor on your China tour.
 Why?
 Well those who eat one with sugar, expect a happier life in the future.
 Eat date or walnut dumplings and you could be lining up for a beautiful healthy baby.
 More of a peanut dumpling lover.
 Expect good health and long life.